kephin/Node_The-Complete-Node.js-Developer-Course/node_todo_API.md

 });

 describe('POST /todos', () => {
-  it('should create a new todo with valid data', (done) => {
+  it('should create a new todo with valid data', done => {
     const text = 'new todo for testing';
     request(app)
       .post('/todos')
-      //send data
+      // send data
       .send({ text })
-      //assert if the request status is 200 .expect(200)
+      // assert if the request status is 200 .expect(200)
-      //assert if the respond body has a text property equals to the one we sent .expect(res => {
+      // assert if the respond body has a text property equals to the one we sent .expect(res => {
         expect(res.body.text).toBe(text);
       })
       .end((err, res) => {
         if (err) return done(err)
-        //assert if the data got stored in mongoDB collection Todo
+        // assert if the data got stored in mongoDB collection Todo
           .find()
           .then(todos => {